hamishgibbs/yui/README.md

 #### Recommended use

-This library is a rapid, persistent to do list.
+This library is a rapid, persistent to-do list.

 `YUI` will NOT work well with:

-* Long to do descriptions
+* Long to-do descriptions
-* Very many to do items (25+)
+* Very many to-do items (25+)

 `YUI` is good for: